The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 The funnel wasn't the problem.

-Diagnostic identified that sales was disqualifying 40% of leads within 48 hours on a routing logic error.
+We found that sales was disqualifying 40% of leads within 48 hours on a routing logic error.
 The funnel rebuild was cancelled.
 A two-week process fix recovered the pipeline.

 Decision avoided ~$180K rebuild